Ayaz-Mahammad-Aslam/Ayaz-Mahammad-Aslam.github.io/README.md

 ### Hi there 👋

+- 😄 I’m currently studing in a university
+- 🌱 I’m currently learning c
+- 🔭 I’m currently working on meta ads
+- 🤔 I’m looking for help with front end delelopment
+- 📫 How to reach me: https://www.instagram.com/i_aaz__/
+- ⚡ Fun fact: I'm a sports enthusiast
 <!--
 **Ayaz-Mahammad-Aslam/Ayaz-Mahammad-Aslam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.